debug-ito/fold-debounce-conduit/README.md

 # fold-debounce-conduit

-Debounce conduit Source with Control.FoldDebounce
+Regulate input traffic from conduit Source with Control.FoldDebounce

 ## How to run tests